Artistic Staff

 Dr. Thomas Octave

-Currently, he is the Director of Lay Ministry for the Diocese of Pittsburgh, the Director of Sacred
+Currently, Dr. Octave is the Secretary of the Secretariat for Formation and Director of Lay Ministry for the Diocese of Pittsburgh, the Director of Sacred Music for the Diocese of Greensburg and Music Director at Mother of Sorrows Parish Murrysville.

 ACCOMPANIST